zig-republic/zig-republic/dagobah-charter.rst

 Q: What do I do if I don't understand the posted orders?

-A: Tag ``@DaOfficers`` or the relevant OiC in ``#dagobah_chat``.
+A: Tag ``@DaOfficers`` or the Game Ops team in ``#dagobah_chat``.

 Q: I was removed from the guild and missed out on raid rewards.
 What happened?

 A: You probably missed your 600 for the day.
-Contact the OiC of Ticket Monitoring if you think there's been a mistake.

-Q: I was removed from the guild after reset and I know I got my 600.
-What gives?

-A: Your lifetime ticket count was reset due to a missed 600 sometime during TB or a holiday grace period.
-Contact the OiC of Ticket Monitoring if you think there's been a mistake.
+Contact the Morale and Compliance team if you think there's been a mistake.